 For example, a technical debt consisting of the absence of an automated test can lengthen a disruption while the system undergoes manual tests.
-A technical debt consisting of a misalignment between a testing environment and the production environment can allow defects in a repair or enhancement to slip through, creating new disruptions as those new defects get attended to.
+Technical debt consisting of misalignment between the testing and production environments can allow defects to slip through.
+Undetected defects can create new disruptions.
 Even a short disruption of a high-volume revenue stream can be expensive.

 In advance of any debt retirement effort, we can identify some associations between classes of technical debt and certain revenue streams.
 This knowledge is helpful in estimating the contributions to MICs or MPrin from revenue stream disruption.

 Although technologists are keenly aware of productivity effects of technical debt, these effects can be small compared to the costs of extended time-to-market.
 In the presence of outstanding technical debt, time-to-market expands not only as a result of productivity reduction, but also from resource shortages and resource contention.
-Extended time-to-market can lead to delays in realizing revenue potential, and persistent and irreparable reductions in market share.
-To facilitate comparisons between different technical debt retirement proposals, estimates of these effects should follow standard patterns.
+Extended time-to-market can lead to delays in realizing revenue potential.
+And it can cause persistent and irreparable reductions in market share.
+To facilitate comparisons between different technical debt retirement proposals, estimates of these effects are invaluable.

 Data flow disruption

 All data flow disruptions aren’t created equal.
-Some data flow processes can detect their own disruptions and backfill when necessary.
-For these flows, the main consequence that might contribute to MICs or MPrin is delay.
-And the most expensive of these are delays in receipt of orders, delays in processing orders, and delays in responding to anomalous conditions.
-Data flows that cannot detect disruptions are usually less critical, but they nevertheless have costs too.
-All of these consequences can be modeled and estimated, and we can develop standard packages for doing so that we can apply repeatedly to MICs or MPrin estimates for different kinds of technical debt.
+Some data flow processes can detect their own disruptions and backfill as needed.
+For these flows, the main contribution to MICs or MPrin is delay.
+And the most expensive of these are delays in receiving or processing orders.
+Less significant but still important are delays in responding to anomalous conditions.
+Data flows that cannot detect disruptions are usually less critical.
+But they nevertheless have costs too.
+All of these consequences can be modeled and estimated.
+We can develop standard packages for doing so.
+And we can apply them repeatedly to MICs or MPrin estimates for different kinds of technical debt.